IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 networks from congestion {{Packet-conservation}}.

-The reference window is determined in a way similar to the congestion window in LEDBAT {{RFC6817}}.
-LEDBAT is a congestion control algorithm that uses send and receive timestamps to estimate the queuing delay (from now on denoted "qdelay") along the transmission path.
-This information is used to adjust the congestion window.
-The general problem described in the paper is that the base delay is offset by LEDBAT's own queue buildup.
-The big difference with using LEDBAT in the SCReAM context lies in the facts that the source is rate limited and that the data unit queue must be kept short (preferably empty).
-In addition, the output from a video encoder is rarely constant bitrate; static content (talking heads, for instance) gives almost zero video bitrate.
-This yields two useful properties when LEDBAT's delay-based rate estimation techniques are used as part of SCReAM;
-they help to avoid the issues described in {{LEDBAT-delay-impact}}:

-1. There is always a certain probability that SCReAM is short of data to transmit; this means that the network queue will become empty every once in a while.

-2. The max video bitrate can be lower than the link capacity.
-If the max video bitrate is 5 Mbps and the capacity is 10 Mbps, then the network queue will become empty.

-It is sufficient that any of the two conditions above is fulfilled to make the base delay update properly.
-Furthermore, {{LEDBAT-delay-impact}} describes an issue with short-lived competing flows.
-In SCReAM, these short-lived flows will cause the self-clocking to slow down, thereby building up the data unit queue; in turn, this results in a reduced media video bitrate.
-Thus, SCReAM slows the bitrate more when there are competing short-lived flows than the traditional use of LEDBAT does.
-The basic functionality in the use of LEDBAT in SCReAM is quite simple; however, there are a few steps in order to make the concept work with conversational media:

-* Addition of a media rate control function.

-* Reference window validation techniques.
+The reference window is determined in a way similar to the congestion window in LEDBAT {{RFC6817}}; however, SCReAM/SCReAMv2 also describes the interaction with media rate control function, introduces the use of inflection points in the reference window calculation to achieve reduced delay jitter, and adjusts the qdelay target for better performance when competing with other loss-based congestion-controlled flows.
+Further, SCReAMv2 add a new reference window validation technique.
 The reference window is used as a basis for the target bitrate calculation.
 For that reason, various actions are taken to avoid that the reference window grows too much beyond the bytes in flight.
-Additional contraints are applied when in congested state and when the max target bitrate is reached.
+Additional contraints are applied when in congested state and when the maximum target bitrate is reached.

-* Use of inflection points in the reference window calculation to achieve reduced delay jitter.

-* Adjustment of qdelay target for better performance when competing with other loss-based congestion-controlled flows.

-The above-mentioned features will be described in more detail in Section
-{{scream-detailed-description}}.

 The SCReAM/SCReAMv2 congestion control method uses techniques similar to LEDBAT
 {{RFC6817}} to measure the qdelay.
 As is the case with LEDBAT, it is not